Claudio Yacob

-Claudio Ariel Yacob (born 18 July 1987) is an Argentine professional footballer who plays as a defensive midfielder.
+Claudio Ariel Yacob (born 18 July 1987) is a former Argentine professional footballer who played as a defensive midfielder.

 He began his career at Racing Club, and played two international games for Argentina in 2011.
 He moved to England's West Bromwich Albion in 2012 where he made 171 total appearances over six Premier League seasons.
-After a brief spell with Nottingham Forest in the Championship, he signed for Nacional in January 2020.
+After a brief spell with Nottingham Forest in the Championship, he signed for Nacional in January 2020.He then returned to Argentina, playing for Huracán and Rosario Central in 2021 and the first half 2022.
+Before finishing his career playing for Universitario in Peru, during the latter half of 2022.

 Club career

 West Bromwich Albion

 On 24 July 2012, Yacob was loaned to Premier League club West Bromwich Albion on a three-year deal.
 He had been a free agent following the end of his five-year association with Racing Club de Avellaneda.
 He made his debut against Liverpool on 18 August, in a 3–0 home win, and was described as "outstanding" by Stuart James of The Guardian.
 In his debut season, he developed a strong midfield partnership with Youssouf Mulumbu, and won the club's player of the month award for March 2013.

 Yacob scored his first West Brom goal on 6 October 2013, heading Morgan Amalfitano's cross to open a 1–1 draw with Arsenal at The Hawthorns.
 He was sent off twice in 2014–15: a straight red for a 29th-minute foul on Diego Costa in a 2–0 loss at Chelsea on 22 November, and a double booking on 7 March in a 2–0 loss to rivals Aston Villa in the sixth round of the FA Cup.

 Yacob signed a new two-year contract with the Baggies on 10 July 2015.
 He signed a further deal on 29 September 2016, in the shape of a two-year contract with an option of a further one.

 On 20 June 2018, it was announced that Yacob would leave West Brom upon the expiration of his contract.